Thick: And Other Essays: Critical reception

-Thick received positive critical reception.
 In a review for the Los Angeles Review of Books, Maggie Levantoskaya wrote, "The playful, familiar tone of the eight essays reminds readers why the author has captured the attention of The Atlantic, the Washington Post, Slate, and her many social media followers.
 The essays in Thick are economical in their use of words.
 They can deliver a swift punch in the gut but also be pithy, tongue-in-cheek, and fun."
 Camille Acker's review for The New York Times stated, "'Thick' is sure to become a classic of black intellectualism, one that ought to be read not only in African-American and gender studies departments across the country, although its lens is irrefutably and irresistibly black and feminist."
 The Guardian listed the book as one of the "Best Books of 2019" and praised the collection for being "studied consideration born of intensive research, shored with the digestibility of personal experience".
 The book received a starred review from Publishers Weekly, which praised the collection as "incisive, witty, and provocative".
 Thick was named a notable book by Time and the New York Times Book Review.